Construction of New Delhi: Labour

 The labour included mainly the Bagaris of Rajputana.
 A number of them were known as Sangtarash—descendants of the people who built great Indian monuments such as the Red Fort, Old Fort, Taj Mahal, Fatehpur Sikri and others.
 There were also the Bandhanis of Punjab who were hired for their ability to carry larger loads.
-In total there were 30,000 workers at the height of construction, all working under a Scotsman named Cairn.
+Cumulatively, around 30,000 workers toiled at the height of construction, all working under a Scotsman named Cairn.
 Men were paid eight annas a day whereas women were paid six annas a day.
 The contractors were almost all Sikhs, with the demographic makeup being 26 Sikhs, 3 Punjabi Muslims and 1 Sindhi Hindu.

-After World War I had been put to an end, the British once again started concentrating on the development projects in Delhi.
+After World War I came to an end, the British once again started concentrating on the development projects in Delhi.
 The project was mainly done under five Sikhs (known locally as the Panj Pyare of Delhi) who were Sir Sobha Singh, Dharam Singh Sethi, Baisakha Singh, Narain Singh and Ram Singh Kabli.
 By 1929 all major buildings had been completed.
 Although there was opposition, many called it (specifically the Viceregal Lodge) a "British matron in a fancy dress."